Chesapeake (train)

-The Chesapeake was a daily passenger train operated by Amtrak along the Northeast Corridor between Washington, D.C. and Philadelphia, Pennsylvania from 1978 to 1983.
+The Chesapeake was a daily passenger train operated by Amtrak along the Northeast Corridor between Washington, D.C., and Philadelphia, Pennsylvania, from 1978 to 1983.
 It was one of the few commuter trains operated by Amtrak.

 History

 Service began on May 1, 1978, with funding from the Commonwealth of Pennsylvania and the State of Maryland; a demonstration trip ran from Philadelphia to Bowie on April 30.
+It was the first service at Elkton since 1967.
 BWI Rail Station was added to the service when it opened in October 1980.
-From February 4, 1980 to October 25, 1981, the Chesapeake was extended from 30th Street to Suburban Station.
+From February 4, 1980, to October 25, 1981, the Chesapeake was extended from 30th Street to Suburban Station.

 The train primarily served higher-ranking business executives and government officials on the southbound trip in the morning, as it arrived too late for most civil servants.
 The northbound trip primarily served the latter group, as it departed too early to serve the morning riders for their return trip.

 On January 1, 1983, Conrail was relieved of its obligation to run commuter service.
 Commuter service in Pennsylvania was merged into SEPTA Regional Rail, and MDOT contracted with Amtrak to run other Washington–Baltimore commuter trips.
 The Chesapeake was discontinued on October 30, 1983 and replaced by an unnamed Washington–Baltimore train.
 Commuter rail service is now provided over the former route of the Chesapeake – excepting the segment between Perryville and Newark – by the SEPTA Wilmington/Newark Line and MARC Penn Line.